 Of Us Or None"

-A sub-collection of 5,000 duplicate posters is available for loan to community
+of 5,000 duplicate posters is available for loan to community groups.

-groups.
-The Archive's long-term projects include its cataloging and photographic
+The Archive's long-term projects include its cataloging and

-producing slide-sets and digital media for teachers and researchers, and
+other scholars, producing slide-sets and digital media for teachers and

 000The Archive's curator is Michael Rossman, a Berkeley writer and social historian.
 His books include a history of the 1960s Movement, critical studies of higher educational reform and of the early New Age movement, and an anthology of translated poetry from the Spanish Civil War.
 He is preparing a book on the political poster renaissance.